Events & Festivals in Laos

 Laos has many festivals, or Boun scattered throughout the year to commemorate various aspects of traditional Lao lifestyle and culture.
 Most festivals are connected with religion and follow the rice farming seasonal cycle.
 The timing each festivals is calculated according to the Buddhist lunar calendar which changes every year.
 Please check the latest information before attending these events.

 Marking the end of Buddhist Lent, this festival falls on the last full moon of the rainy season (the 15th day of the 11th month of the lunar calendar).
 All monks end their 3-month fast and those who were ordained for the phansa period leave the wat to rejoin their families.
 In the morning, offerings are made at temples around the country, and in the evening the people gather for Boun Heua Fai, or the Festival of Lights.

 LHAI HEUA FAI, FESTIVAL OF FLOATING BOATS OF LIGHT

-This festival is also marks the end of Buddhist Lent and is meant to bring in the phanga naga or good luck.
+This festival also marks the end of Buddhist Lent and is meant to bring in the phanga naga or good luck.
 As part of the tradition, each household will make a small round boat out of banana leaves on part of a banana tree trunk into which they put flowers, incense sticks, candles, betel nuts, and sometimes food and money.
-Temples and villages also take part, creating larger and more elaborately decorated boats made out of bamboo and coloured paper.
+Temples and villages also take part, creating larger and more elaborately decorated boats made out of bamboo and colored paper.

 These boats are then paraded through town making its way eventually to the river.
 The handmade boats are delicately placed on the river with their candles alit.
 Prayers fill the air, giving homage to Buddha, the divinities who inhabit the river, and the Mekong itself. people also ask for blessing and to float their bad luck for the past year away, enabling the good luck to flow in.
 With the soft glow of candles reflecting on the water, the boats filled with offerings are gently sent floating downriver.
 It makes for a truly breathtaking scene.
 This tradition has been happening for thousands of years.